These Hojicha Chestnut Flower Buns feature a soft and fluffy roasted tea-flavoured bun filled with a sweet chestnut filling.

 Roasted chestnuts have a lightly sweet, earthy, nutty taste.

 For this recipe, I used pre-packaged roasted chestnuts from the supermarket.
-They are convenient and can last a long time un-opened.

 The soft dough is infused with hojicha (roasted green tea) powder which gives it a rich brown hue.